Luke Kunin: Columbus Blue Jackets (2025)

+Florida Panthers (2025–present)

+As a free agent following his brief stint with the Blue Jackets, Kunin was belatedly signed to a one-year, $775,000 contract with defending champions, the Florida Panthers, on August 22, 2025.

 International play

 Kunin has represented the United States internationally at a number of ice hockey competitions, beginning with the World U-17 Hockey Challenge in 2014.
 Serving as an alternate captain for the gold medal-winning team, Kunin scored two goals and recorded six points en route to the championships.
 The following year, he scored six goals and served as captain for the United States for another gold medal performance, this time at the 2015 IIHF World U18 Championships.
 He was passed over for the United States junior team at the 2016 IIHF World Junior Championship, but made the team the following year.
 Serving as the captain once more, Kunin took the team to his third consecutive international gold medal, becoming the third Badger to captain a World Juniors team to a championship, following Derek Stepan and Jake McCabe.

 Kunin made his senior international debut at the 2019 IIHF World Championship in Slovakia, playing on a line alongside fellow NHL skaters Luke Glendening of the Detroit Red Wings and Frank Vatrano of the Florida Panthers.
 The United States failed to medal in the tournament, finishing in seventh place overall.
+Kunin played in three tournament games without registering a point.
+He returned to the senior national team for the 2024 IIHF World Championship in Czechia.
+Kunin had one goal and three points in eight tournament games, as Team USA finished in fifth place.

 Personal life

-Kunin's diabetes requires frequent management, particularly before games.
+Kunin has Type 1 diabetes, which requires frequent management, particularly before games.
 In addition to checking his blood sugar level multiple times per day, Kunin takes shots of insulin before games, and will occasionally replenish his blood sugar with sips of Gatorade mid-game.
 Off the ice, he has done charity work with organizations that research juvenile diabetes.
 In 2021, he established the Luke Kunin T1D fund, which raises money for the Juvenile Diabetes Research Foundation.

 Kunin is of Jewish heritage.
-During the COVID-19 pandemic lockdowns, he and his girlfriend adopted a French Bulldog named Rocco.
+Kunin met his wife, former Professional Women's Hockey League (PWHL) player Sophia Shaver, while they were both playing college ice hockey at the University of Wisconsin.
+The couple married in 2023.
+Several of Kunin and Shaver's friends and former teammates attended the wedding, including Abby Roque, Brady and Matthew Tkachuk, and Marcus Foligno.
+During the COVID-19 pandemic lockdowns, they adopted a French Bulldog named Rocco.